Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 It could be that your pet is unable to see its food due to poor eyesight.
 Poor eyesight is more common in older or injured leopard geckos, but any can be affected.

-If you suspect your leopard gecko is having difficulty seeing, we recommend taking it to the vet to see if it’s repairable.
-Vision impaired geckos will not be able to catch crickets, so they will need a diet of mealworms placed close by their mouth.
+If you suspect that your leopard gecko is having difficulty seeing, we recommend taking it to the vet to see if the problem is fixable.
+Vision-impaired geckos will not be able to catch crickets, so they will need a diet of mealworms placed close by their mouth.
 A common cause of temporary blindness in geckos is an incomplete shed.
 If there is not enough humidity in the tank, the skin over the eyes can become stuck.
-Ensure that your terrarium has a properly set up moist hide so it can properly shed.
+Ensure that your terrarium has a properly installed moist hide so the gecko can properly shed.

 Blazing Blizzard leopard gecko